THE MOST TRUSTED COPYCAT RECIPES

 Original Pancake House Buttermilk Pancakes

-They may not be as intriguing as the German Pancakes, 49’er Flap Jacks, or the other specialty hotcakes at Original Pancake House, but if pancake skills of any chain are best judged by how they put together a stack of old-fashioned buttermilks, then this chain is at the top of the game.
+They may not be as intriguing as the German Pancakes, 49’er Flap Jacks, or the other specialty hotcakes at Original Pancake House.
+Nevertheless, the pancake skills of any restaurant are best judged by how they build a stack of old-fashioned buttermilks, and this chain is at the top of the game.

 The first step to making a perfect clone of these delicious flapjacks is to use clarified butter on your skillet or flat grill to keep the pancakes from sticking.
 This method will add better flavor to your pancakes than using a flavorless oil, and it’s how the Original Pancakes House makes their pancakes.
 So we'll do the same in my Original Pancake House Buttermilk Pancakes recipe below.